Contents

 Reading your dissertation aloud helps you catch awkward sentences and repetitive phrasing that your eyes might skip over during silent reading.

 Q: What if I discover one case is incomparable to my other case?
 A: Occasionally, deeper engagement reveals cases don't match as assumed.
 A policy you thought similar operates differently than expected.
 An organisation differs more than anticipated.
-You'll can revise your analysis, selecting genuinely comparable cases.
+You'll can revise your analysis, selecting truly comparable cases.
 Or you'll can analyse why cases diverge so basic.
 This disappointment can become intellectually productive.
 Understanding why cases resist comparison illuminates important context-specific factors.

 Comparative dissertations aren't overwhelming now.
 You're going to structure your analysis in a way that makes comparison natural and logical.
 You'll explore similarities and differences with real insight.
 Your examiners'll see that the comparative structure adds real value to your research.
 That's the point.
 You've understood what comparative analysis offers.
 You're ready to apply it to your dissertation.